weekes1/weekes1/README.md

 In fact, as a parallel, I have had to coach myself for much of my professional career in swimming.

 > **Note:** Much of my production engineering work lives in private company
 > repositories because of commercial and IP restrictions.
-The repositories
-> below are selected public projects and implementations demonstrating the
-> engineering patterns I use professionally.